Blazing-darkness/Simple-NAC/README.md

 		}

-4. Enter Login-Data for MySQL-Server
+4. Enter Logindata for MySQL-server

         a.
 Change of file „/etc/freeradius/3.0/mods-available/sql“: